Batwings208/Backdoor-Python/README.md

 # Backdoor-Python

 A Python program that sets up a TCP Server that listens for client connections, allowing the server to be able to gain access to the client and run various commands.
-The commands including viewing and modicadication of directories, transferring files, deleting files, or complete takeover of all inputs.
+The commands including viewing and modification of directories, transferring files, deleting files, or complete takeover of all inputs.

 **Important**: This program is an extremely powerful and dangerous program to use.
 It can potentially lead to destructive and illegal activities.
 This project is only to be used for education purposes.
 I do not hold any liability if used maliciously.
 Please do not use this for harm or illegal activities.